Canon D30 vs Panasonic GX85

 Review summary: Canon D30 vs Panasonic GX85

 So how do things add up?
 Which of the two cameras – the Canon D30 or the Panasonic GX85 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-D30: